 Quick Tip: The venom is delivered through two modified legs.
 They’re located just behind the head and mouth.
 As a result, the insect can inject its toxins into prey immediately after entangling them in their legs.

-For smaller insects like termites and silverfish, the venom is super potent.
+For smaller insects like silverfish (here’s a guide on the difference) and termites, the venom is super potent.
 It can kill bugs in only a few minutes, giving the centipede plenty of freedom to eat it without much struggle.

 Larger bugs can get knocked out by the toxins as well.
 House centipedes are some of the most intelligent insect predators around.
 You can sometimes observe them taking a more strategic approach to kill sizable opponents.